mjesiolowski/React-ToDoApp/README.md

 https://mjesiolowski.github.io/React-ToDoApp/

 As I have started my React adventure some time ago I put some trust in my skill and decided to make this ToDoApp.
+It allows you to add, edit, delete and search your tasks.
+You can check the latest 3 done tasks at the bottom part of the application.

 Rules:
 - you can add as many tasks as you want to